 A dizzying set of standard equipment can be topped with extravagant options.
 The 2010 Flying Spur comes with automatic four-zone climate control; power closing for the doors; multi-adjustable power seats with a massaging function; a navigation system and audio system that have unfortunately complex secondary controls driven through an LCD screen.
-Edmunds reports "standard features include 19-inch wheels, an adjustable air suspension, bi-xenon headlamps, four-zone automatic climate control, [and] heated rear seats with lumbar massage."
-ConsumerGuide notes "a navigation system, wireless cell-phone link, heated front seats with memory, [and] driver-seat lumbar massage" are also standard.
+Edmunds reports that the standard equipment includes four-zone climate control, heated rear seats with massage, 19-inch wheels, and an adjustable air suspension.
+ConsumerGuide added that the 2010 Flying Spur tacks on navigation, cellphone connectivity, and heated front seats.

 Personalization is the key to making the Spur distinctive-and terribly expensive, too.